douglett/MG_doge/readme.md

 	- new enemies!
 	- spells not taking a turn again...
 - UI
-	- new spell casting behaviour - use cards from built deck
 	- "you died" screen/transition
 - Misc
 	- some use for spade - teleport?